dib-lab/2022-paper-branchwater-software/manuscript.md

 <!-- CTB: rename program to branchwater? -->

-Branchwater program is built in Rust on top of the sourmash library for loading and comparing sketches.
+The branchwater program is built in Rust on top of the sourmash library for loading and comparing sketches.
 It implements the following steps: